DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <div class="col-md-6">
 <h2 style="color:#009623;">Welcome to Darien Library Express Services!</h2>

-WiFi is available in our courtyard. **Beginning Monday, November 23rd**, Darien Library will be open to visitors for quick 30-minute browsing and computer access.
+WiFi is available in our courtyard.
+Darien Library is open to visitors for quick 30-minute browsing and computer access.
 <br />
 <br />
-We do not have a date when full services and programs will resume.
-The health and safety of our community and patrons is our top priority and we will continue to abide by federal, state and local regulations and guidance.
+We do not have a date when full services and in-person programs will resume.
+The health and safety of our community and patrons is our top priority and we will continue to abide by federal, state, and local regulations and guidance.
 <br />
 <br />